Setting up the various emotional facets of this story will take a little time, so I broke it up into two posts.

 I began to wonder what was in store for me if he does stick to our DD.
 Of all weeks, it was the week I told him he needed to be stricter and that I felt he was getting softer in his spankings.
 This also happened to be a Friday where our son was staying at my parents.
 One Friday a month my mom and dad pick up our son after school and keep him for the weekend, returning Sunday evening.
 No one was going to be home but Mike and me.
 My mind raced to what Mike might have in store for me.

-I had done well to keep back my tears as I was very upset with the feeling of violation that comes from a theft, as well as the disappointment in myself and in knowing I let Mike down and stirred up some bad memories for him.
-When Mike pulled up it caused a release of emotions in me and I cried and hugged him.
+I had done well to minimize my tears as I was very upset with the feeling of violation that comes from a theft, as well as the disappointment in myself and in knowing I let Mike down and stirred up some bad memories for him.
+When Mike pulled up it caused a release of emotions in me and I cried heavily and hugged him.
 He was reassuring and comforting.
 We drove over to where I had parked and he asked me to follow him home.
-He didn’t want me to get home before him in case the thieves decided to go by our house.
 Thus far he was calm, but I noticed he was taking a lot of deep breaths and not making much eye contact.
 He asked me what happened and I shared every detail.

 He told me that when I got home he would call the car dealer and work on the house door and that I was to go immediately to our room.
 I said “okay.”